A hyperbolic framework for shear sound beams in nonlinear solids: Numerical resolution

 where the approximation $\mathbf{S}_{i,j}^n$ of the source term $\mathbf{S}(\mathbf{p})$ is specified later on.
 This formula is used for the interior cells, while pseudo-absorbing boundary conditions are implemented at the boundaries of the numerical domain (Sec.
 21.8.5 p.~488 of \cite{leveque02}).

 As described in the next paragraph, the jumps $\mathcal{D}\mathbf{f}_{i\mp 1/2,j}^\pm$, $\mathcal{D}\mathbf{g}_{i,j\mp 1/2}^\pm$ and the corrections $\delta\mathbf{f}_{i,j}$, $\delta\mathbf{g}_{i,j}$ in \eqref{SchemaExplCons} are computed according to a path-conservative finite volume method with slope limiters \cite{castro06, toro09, dumbser11}.
-The method avoids spurious oscillations and is nearly second-order accurate on smooth solutions.
+The method avoids spurious oscillations and is nearly second-order accurate in space and time on smooth solutions.
 Moreover, it does not suffer the severe limitations of the ``naive'' non-conservative upwind method regarding non-smooth solutions (see \cite{leveque02}, p.~238).
+Note that due to the nonlinearity of the system, shocks might form even if loadings are smooth.

 The numerical flux differences are computed by applying the MUSCL--Hancock procedure componentwise~\cite{toro09}, in combination with a path-conservative Osher scheme~\cite{dumbser11}.
 The method consists of the following steps: \begin{enumerate} \item We construct the left (`$-$') and right (`$+$') linearly extrapolated values at the cell interfaces $(x_{i + 1/2}, y_j)$ and $(x_i, y_{j + 1/2})$ as follows (Sec.~14.4.2 and 16.5 of \cite{toro09}):